stevenctl/blog/content/tech/chinese_app/index.md

 I've been studying mandarin chinese for a few years now, using a few pretty great apps.
-I started out just learning ultra basic phrases from my spouse who bought me pimsleur to listen to in the car which was my foundation.
+I started out just learning ultra basic phrases from my spouse who bought me Pimsleur to listen to in the car which was my foundation.
 The next app I used, which got me all the way through the basics was [Hello Chinese](https://www.hellochinese.cc/), easily the best app I've used for learning.
 Besides gamified lessons and reviews, it included a reader with a